ChrisEssery/group-project/Portfolio/UX_Design.md

 ## Game design for older people

 A digital game for the elderly should be designed with the needs of the target user in mind.
 In particular, it is important to design the game according to the technical competence of the user and familiarity with digital interfaces and online platforms.
 There are, of course, mental and physical impairments associated with old age such as loss of hearing, vision, motor movement and cognitive abilities both in terms of memory and executive function.
 Older adults tend to have slower response times to game stimuli.

-Ijsselsteijn et al () conduct research on the design of digital games for the elderly from the perspective of health and psychology.
-In this work, the authors stress the importance of going beyong typical usability requirements to account for the wide range of abilities and impairments in the 70+ age group.
-Some of the suggestions include: using a game for social and educational purposes, for relaxation and entertainment, motivation for sharpening the mind, for encouraging physical activity.
+In light of these user requirements, we can tailor our approach.
+For this, it is useful to turn to research on the design of digital games.
+Ijsselsteijn et al () conducted research on the design of digital games for the elderly from the perspective of health and psychology.
+In this work, the authors stress the importance of going beyond typical usability requirements to account for the wide range of abilities and impairments in the 70+ age group.
+Some of the suggestions include:

+      * Using a game for social and educational purposes
+      * For relaxation and entertainment
+      * Motivation for sharpening the mind
+      * Encouraging physical activity

 Similarly, Wang () suggests a very similar set of design requirements.

 ## UX approach - design methods

 When considering the UX approach we felt it was important to choose something that was relevant and of genuine importance.
-As such, we honed in on majar issues facing society.
+As such, we honed in on major issues facing society.
 After drafting two project proposals we decided that NotSoBored Games was the best project given the constraints of time, skills and resources we had to design and implement the application.

 ## Wireframes and interaction flow diagrams